By Judith Rasband, AICI CIM with Sarah Ward, Conselle Affiliate

 Copyright Judith Rasband and Conselle L.C.
 2010

-Judith Rasband is the Image Expert and would be happy to help you with your personal and professional image!
+Judith Rasband is the Image Expert and would be happy to help you on wear black and white stripes.
 Visit www.conselle.com or call 801-224-1207 to learn more.